jmdaweb/NVDARemoteServer/readme.md

 ##Running

 Before you start, check that the tcp port 6837 is allowed through your firewall.
+If you want to start the server in debugging mode (useful to see activity and errors) run:
+NVDARemoteServer debug
 On Unix platforms, including Mac Os x, there is a script located in /usr/bin called NVDARemoteServer.
 You can run this script without parameters to get a short help message.
 To start the server, run:
 NVDARemoteServer start
 To stop it, run: